lleonart1984/Rendering-Project-using-DX12/Readme.md

 ## Tutorial 3.
 A basic pipeline setup.

 This tutorial shows the definition of a pipeline bindings object in CA4G.
-This object plays several roles: Construct the root signature, define the pipeline state object and perform bindings of necessary resources to the visible descriptor heap when necessary.
+This object plays several roles: Constructs the root signature, defines the pipeline state object and performs bindings of necessary resources to the visible descriptor heap when necessary.

 First, define a new class to express your specific pipeline bindings extending `GraphicsPipelineBindings` class.
 Our bindings object needs at least the render target will be used to render at.
 A `Texture2D` field will be used to access to the necessary resource during binding.